Marilyn Cotlow: Metropolitan Opera and later performance career

 In May 1948 Cotlow and tenor Frank Guarrera were selected as the two winners of the Metropolitan Opera Auditions of the Air.
 This competition win led to a contract with the Metropolitan Opera (the "Met").
 Cotlow was also engaged to perform on The Bell Telephone Hour on NBC Radio after this competition win.
 She made her Met debut on December 4, 1948, under the baton of Wilfrid Pelletier as Philine in Mignon; a performance which was broadcast on the Metropolitan Opera radio broadcasts.
-The production was staged by Desire Defrere with Risë Stevens in the title role.
+The production was staged by Désiré Defrère with Risë Stevens in the title role.
 Other cast members included James Melton as Wilhelm Meister and Nicola Moscona as Lothario.
 Music critic Oliver J. Gingold wrote in The Wall Street Journal, "Marilyn Cotlow made her debut as Philine in Mignon and is a sterling artist.
 She has a fine voice, perhaps a little too fine particularly in the lower register which was inaudible at times.
 However, her singing was quite perfect in harmony and she rendered the difficult "Polacca" with complete ease and at times perfection."

 Cotlow toured to Los Angeles with the Met's production of Mignon for performances at the Shrine Auditorium in March 1949.
 She sang only one other role at the Met during her career: Adina in Donizetti's L'Elisir d'Amore in January 1949 with Giuseppe Di Stefano as Nemorino, Giuseppe Valdengo as Belcore, Italo Tajo as Dr. Dulcamara, Paula Lenchner as Giannetta, and Giuseppe Antonicelli conducting.
 She made an LP recording of Samuel Barber's Sleep Now and Richard Hageman's At the Well which was released by RCA Victor in 1949.
 In 1950 she performed a concert of opera arias and duets with tenor Walter Fredericks on WWOR-TV.
 In 1951 she performed the role of Blondchen in The Abduction from the Seraglio with The Little Orchestra Society at The Town Hall.
 That same year she starred in Oscar Straus's The Chocolate Soldier in Toronto, and as Violetta in Verdi's La traviata at the New Orleans Opera.

 From 1952 to 1955 Cotlow was actively performing in operas in Europe.
 In 1952, she joined the company of Theater Basel and stayed there for one year.
 In 1953, she joined Theater Bremen, where she sang roles for two seasons.
 She performed the role of Amina in La Sonnambula at the Wexford Festival Opera in October and November 1954.
 In 1955 she gave a concert tour in the Netherlands.
 In 1956 she performed a concert of opera arias and duets with tenor Brian Sullivan and the Chicago Symphony Orchestra (CSO) under conductor Alfredo Antonini.
 In 1957 she performed a program of opera excerpts from works by Offenbach with the CSO under Julius Rudel with bass Joshua Hecht.